untoxa/gb-photo/README.md

 The save format used here is retro-compatible with any version of the Game Boy Camera rom.
 This means that you can switch between roms while keeping the same save without loosing your precious images and data.

-# 2bit PXLR Studio Next with its serial remote controller
+# Photo! with its serial remote controller
 ![Showcase](doc/Showcase.png)

 # User Manual

 After booting, the user has access to **Camera Mode**, for taking pictures, to **Image Gallery** to view and print pictures and to **Settings** for tuning general parameters.
-To use the remote controller feature, just plug a serial cable connected to a Game Boy playing the `pxlr2-remote.gb or .gbc` rom.
+To use the remote controller feature, just plug a serial cable connected to a Game Boy playing the `photo-remote.gb or .gbc` rom.

 ## Camera Mode
 ### Mode menu